d-german/code-quality-design/Writerside/topics/Seam-Interface.md

     }

     public string GetProcessedDocumentTitle(IContext ctx, MyRendition rend, int index) {
-        //...
+        // Props can be created or passed in var props = new GetDataProps { /* ... initialize properties ... */ };
         MyPageData pageData = _dataService.GetData(ctx, rend, index, props);
+        // Example processing
         return $"Title: {pageData?.Title ??
 "N/A"}";
     }
 }
 ```

-The `RealDocDataProvider` class (used internally by `MyDocumentDataService`) is a dependency that is often difficult or
+The `RealDocDataProvider` class (used internally by `MyDocumentDataService`) often represents a concrete legacy
+component or a third-party library that does not implement a suitable interface itself, making it difficult or even
-even impossible to mock in a test
+impossible to mock directly in a test environment.
+The `IMyDocumentDataService` interface is created as a seam
-environment.
-By wrapping it in an interface, `IMyDocumentDataService`, and providing a concrete implementation in the
+specifically to wrap this `RealDocDataProvider`.
+By providing this interface and a concrete implementation (
-form of `MyDocumentDataService`, client classes like `DocumentProcessor` can be tested in isolation.
-For testing
+`MyDocumentDataService`) that uses the problematic class, client classes like `DocumentProcessor` can be tested in
-`DocumentProcessor`, a mock implementation
-of `IMyDocumentDataService` can be injected, allowing tests to run without relying
+isolation.
+For testing `DocumentProcessor`, a mock implementation of `IMyDocumentDataService` can be injected, allowing
-on `RealDocDataProvider` and its complex dependencies.
+tests to run without relying on `RealDocDataProvider` and its complex dependencies.
+Ideally, `RealDocDataProvider` might
+have had its own interface, but the Seam Interface pattern addresses scenarios where this is not the case.

 ---
 See Also: